 Product Fundamentals: Information Technology Liability (“ITL”) Insurance

 Reliance on technology is increasing.
 So too are the obligations and potential liabilities of those providing technology services and products.
-The current climate of a global pandemic has further fuelled this dependence, and with it, the need for technology companies to be at the forefront of product and service delivery.
+The climate that the global COVID-19 pandemic created further fuelled this dependence, and with it, the need for technology companies to be at the forefront of product and service delivery.
 The Commonwealth Government’s response to COVID-19 -particularly its $1.2 billion budget commitment to the Digital Economy strategy, will undoubtedly continue to create growth in this sector in the long term.

 Who needs ITL Insurance?